wardlawp/JarJarScript/README.md

 Very possibly in the future I will add...

 - Variables
-- Memory managment (currently the program makes lots of hanging pointers)
+- Memory managment (JarJarScript currently is as leaky as a colander)
 - Functions
 - Classes
 - Standard Lib